pyscript/pyscript/CONTRIBUTING.md

     npm run dev
 ```

-### Submitting a pull request
+### Submitting a change

 All contributions must be licensed Apache 2.0 and all files must have a copy of the boilerplate license comment (can be copied from an existing file).

+To create a change for PyScript, you can follow the process described [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)

+* Fork a personal copy of the PyScript project
+* Make the changes you would like (don't forget to test them!)
-Please squash all commits for a change into a single commit (this can be done using "git rebase -i").
+* Please squash all commits for a change into a single commit (this can be done using "git rebase -i").
 Do your best to have a well-formed commit message for the change.
+* Open a pull request back to the PyScript project and address any comments/questions that come up from the maintainers

 ## License terms for contributions